shahzaibmahmood563/cloudflare-docs/src/content/docs/workers/miniflare/developing/debugger.md

 This documentation describes breakpoint debugging when using Miniflare directly, which is only relevant for advanced use cases.
 Instead, most users should refer to the [Workers Observability documentation for how to set this up when using Wrangler](/workers/observability/dev-tools/breakpoints/).
 :::

-You can use regular Node.js tools to debug your workers.
+You can use regular Node.js tools to debug your Workers.
 Setting breakpoints, watching values and inspecting the call stack are all examples of things you can do with a debugger.